 Funders

-The construction of the Segregation Explorer data and website has been supported by grants from the Russell Sage Foundation (1911-19449), the Robert Wood Johnson Foundation (81086), and the Bill and Melinda Gates Foundation.
+The construction of the Segregation Tracking Project data and website has been supported by grants from the Russell Sage Foundation (1911-19449), the Robert Wood Johnson Foundation (81086), and the Bill and Melinda Gates Foundation.
 Any opinions expressed are those of the principal investigators alone and should not be construed as representing the opinions of the Russell Sage Foundation, Robert Wood Johnson Foundation, or Bill and Melinda Gates Foundation.